 Successful completion of this Test-out provides an alternate method for meeting the SpCm 212 requirement.
-It is offered twice each year on the Friday before classes begin for the Fall and Spring semesters.
+It is offered twice each year, prior to the start of fall and spring semesters.
 The test-out option is not simply a pass/fail exercise.
 Only students who have college level proficiency in the fundamentals of public speaking can successfully meet the requirements for the test-out.

 The Test-out is intended to give credit to those with a good degree of experience who feel confident in their public-speaking abilities, rather than to serve as an option for those with high communication apprehension.
 If public speaking makes you particularly uncomfortable, you should take the course to help you overcome that discomfort.

 Participation does not guarantee that the course requirement will be met.
 Students who attempt the test-out during their last semester before graduation may not pass and, as a result, may have their graduation delayed.
 Sections of SpCm 212 fill up very quickly, so it is wise to register for the course to guarantee a spot in case test-out credit is not earned.

 To meet the requirement through the test-out, a student must demonstrate high proficiency in the following two components:

 - A written exam based on the course textbook